Yifan-Gao/Distractor-Generation-RACE/README.md

   <img src="data/statistics.png" width="373" height="200" title="Statistics">
 </p>

-`Note` Due to a [bug](https://github.com/explosion/spaCy/issues/1574) in spacy, the released data is different from that we used when submitting the paper.
-Experimental results can be different.
+`Note` Due to a [bug](https://github.com/explosion/spaCy/issues/1574) in spacy, actually more examples in RACE dataset should be filtered by our rule.
+But we were not aware of this issue when we did this project.
+Here we release both the original dataset `race_train/dev/test_original.json` and the updated dataset `race_train/dev/test_updated.json`.
+Because of the smaller dataset size, the performance will be worse if the model is trained on the updated dataset.

+## Code
+Our implementation is based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).

+### Preprocess
+GloVe vectors are required, please download [glove.840B.300d](http://nlp.stanford.edu/data/glove.840B.300d.zip) first. run `scripts/preprocess.sh` for preprocessing and getting corresponding word embedding.

+### Train, Generate \& Evaluate
+run `scripts/train.sh` for training, `scripts/generate.sh` for generation and evaluation